RIKEN-RCCS/s3-baby-server/v1/doc/design.md

 ### (MEMO) Logging

-Server logs from Golang's http library is printed at level=WARN.
+Server logs from Golang's http library is printed at level=ERROR.